AFL Grand Final: Premiership medal

 Each player from the winning team who plays in the grand final is awarded a premiership medal.
-For much of the league's history, premiership medals were awards made by clubs or their benefactors to the players as part of their celebrations; but since live telecasts of the game were introduced in 1977, the medal has been a league award presented in the on-field presentation following the match.
-Since 2002, the medals have been presented each year by 22 children selected nationwide from the Auskick junior football program.
+For much of the league's history, premiership medals were awards made by clubs or their benefactors to the players as part of their celebrations; however, since live telecasts of the game were introduced in 1977, the medal has been a league award presented in the on-field presentation following the match.
+Since 2002, the medals have been presented each year by children selected nationwide from the Auskick junior football program.

-The league-endorsed medal dating from 1977 is awarded only to the players who participate in the winning grand final team (or, in a drawn grand final team if their team won the replay).
+The league-endorsed medal dating from 1977 is awarded only to the players who participate in the winning grand final team (or in a drawn grand final team if their team won the replay).
 Players who do not play in the grand final itself do not receive the medal, regardless of their contribution to the club's season; this has been a point of contention, with many observers believing medals should be more broadly awarded across the premier's squad.
 Criteria for the club-awarded medals prior to 1977 depended on the individual clubs' decisions.

 From 1977 until 1981, runners-up medals were also presented during the post-match ceremony.
 This was discontinued after 1981, popularly attributed to the negative spectacle of 's Peter Moore — in his fourth losing grand final — throwing the medal on the ground shortly after receiving it.